chosungsu/chosungsu.github.io/public/posts/transportation_and_assignment_problem2-en.md

 A loop is an ordered sequence of at least 4 different cells that satisfies all three conditions below:

-1. Two consecutive cells must be in the same row or column.
+1.Two consecutive cells must be in the same row or column.

-2. Three or more consecutive cells must not be in the same row or column.
+2.Three or more consecutive cells must not be in the same row or column.

-3. The last cell must be in the same row or column as the first cell.
+3.The last cell must be in the same row or column as the first cell.

 A loop can be thought of as a closed path.